- tourist attractions

-Hakone Sekisho, originally built by the Tokugawa Shogunate on the Tokaido Highway during the Edo period, was restored to its original form in 2007.
+Hakone Sekisho, originally built by the Tokugawa Shogunate on the Tokaido Highway during the Edo period, probably at 1619, was restored to its original form in 2007.
 Visitors can have fun learning about the Edo period from a variety of perspectives.

 Known for its divine blessings of wealth, good fortune, business prosperity, and matchmaking, this shrine is widely recognized as the dragon god of Lake Ashi.
 On the 13th of the month, people from across Japan visit the main shrine for its monthly festival.
-A new Kuzuryu Shrine is located within the precincts of Hakone Shrine as well.
+A new Kuzuryu Shrine is located within the precincts of Hakone-jinja shrine as well.

 Odawara Castle, thought to be built in the mid-15th century, was reconstructed in 1960 and serves as a symbol of the city of Odawara, Kanagawa.
 Parts of the Odawara Castle ruins have been designated national historical sites.